What Are Examples of Biohacking?

 How to measure this biohack

-3. Add in sauna sessions for heart health
+3. Sauna sessions for heart health

-For best results from this biohack, choose a temperature between 175-195F (80-90C) with 10-20% humidity for 30 minutes at least three times a week.
+Tip: For best results from this biohack, choose a temperature between 175-195F (80-90C) with 10-20% humidity for 30 minutes at least three times a week.

 How to measure this biohack